 The official language of Botswana is English, but it is spoken as a mother tongue by just 2.8% of the population.
 77% of Botswanans speak Setswana, the most prevalent native language.

 Christianity is practiced by almost 80% of Botswanans.
 A minority still follow traditional beliefs like Badimo, the worship of ancestors.

 The official currency is the Botswana pula.
 Use this online converter for accurate exchange rates.

-The best time to visit Botswana is generally during the dry season (May to October) when temperatures are at their most pleasant, mosquitoes are at a minimum and wildlife is easier to view due to a lack of summer foliage.
-However, the wet season is especially rewarding for birders, and for trips to a more verdant Kalahari Desert.
+The best time to visit Botswana is generally during the dry season when temperatures are at their most pleasant, mosquitoes are at a minimum and wildlife is easier to view due to a lack of summer foliage.
+However, the wet season is especially rewarding for birders and for trips to a greener Kalahari Desert.

-The country's northwest corner lies the Okavango, a vast river delta surrounded by the Kalahari Desert.
+In the country's northwest corner lies the Okavango, a vast river delta surrounded by the Kalahari Desert.
 Every year, the Delta floods, creating a swampy wetland that teems with exotic animals and birds.
 It is possible to explore on foot or via traditional canoe (known locally as a mokoro).
-The Okavango Delta is recognized as a UNESCO World Heritage Site and one of the Seven Natural Wonders of Africa.
+The Okavango Delta is a UNESCO World Heritage Site and Moremi Game Reserve (located just to the west) is one of the best places in Africa for spotting leopards.

 Chobe National Park

 To the east of the Delta lies Chobe National Park.
 It is famous for its huge elephant population, and for the Savuti Marsh, which has one of the highest year-round animal concentrations in Africa.
 During the dry season, animals come from far and wide to drink at the Chobe River, making a water safari especially rewarding at this time of year.
 The birdlife here is legendary, with many regional specials including African skimmers and Pel's fishing owls.